The Bookshop (film)

 The film stars Emily Mortimer, Patricia Clarkson and Bill Nighy.
 It won three Goya Awards, including Best Film, Best Director, and Best Adapted Screenplay.

 Plot

 Set in the late 1950s, the film opens with an explanatory voice-over narration.
-Florence Green, a widow, has decided to open a bookshop in the small coastal town of Hardborough, Suffolk, acquiring as her premises the Old House, a damp and abandoned property that has been standing empty for many years.
+Florence Green has decided to open a bookshop in the small coastal town of Hardborough, Suffolk, where she has lived for years as a war widow.
+She acquires as her premises the Old House, a damp and abandoned property that has been standing empty for many years.

+As Florence is securing a loan from Mr Keble at the bank to open the shop, she is warned that others may have different ideas for the space.
+She cannot imagine that to be true, as it has been neglected for so long.
+News of Florence's intentions spread quickly through the small town, and several residents are quick to point out the difficulties Florence may face in opening a shop.

-After refurbishing it and moving in, she learns that Violet Gamart, an influential and ambitious local resident, had privately earmarked the Old House for her own pet project, a local arts centrea project that she has no intention of dropping even though the property is no longer empty.
-Aided by several of the townspeople Mrs Gamart attempts to get Florence evicted, and the shop closed.
+After refurbishing the building and moving in, Florence is invited to a social gathering at the home of Violet Gamart, an influential and ambitious local resident who had privately earmarked the Old House for her own pet project, a local arts centre.
+Violet makes it clear that it is a project that she has no intention of dropping, in spite of fact that the property is no longer empty.

+Aided by several of the townspeople, Mrs Gamart attempts to get Florence evicted, and her shop closed.
+Rumours spread that Florence has changed her mind and is looking for new premises.
+When Florence asks Milo North, a local celebrity whom she had met at the party, whether Violet had recruited him for her arts centre project, his response is cagey.
+Florence's solicitor also talks of the rumours, and supplies her with a list of alternative sites.
+She rips up the list.